thomasdenecker/Pixel2/README.md

 Did you read the "Requirements" section above?

-** Project is not yet on Docker HUB.
-Installation is not yet possible **

 ### PIXEL2 project installation

-Download the zip file, extract this file and copy the obtained folder where you want on your computer.
+Download the zip file ([here](https://github.com/thomasdenecker/Pixel2/archive/master.zip)), extract this file and copy the obtained folder where you want on your computer.
 Note that if you move the folder, the installation procedure will have to be redone.

+#### Windows installation

 In this folder, you will find a file named INSTALLATION_MAC_LINUX.sh (for MAC and Linux users) and INSTALLATION_WINDOWS.bat (for Windows users).
 By double clicking on it, the installation will begin.
 This may take a little time depending on the quality of your internet connection.
 When the installation will be completed, two new files will appear.
 They allow to launch the Pixel2.

+#### Mac OsX installation

+In this folder, you will find a file named INSTALLATION_MAC.sh.
+By double clicking on it, the installation will begin.
+This may take a little time depending on the quality of your internet connection.
+When the installation will be completed, two new files will appear.
+They allow to launch the Pixel2.

-**NOTE** (MAC users)
+**NOTE**

 You can also doucle click the file INSTALLATION_MAC_LINUX.sh.
 In this situation a small manipulation is required (1 time only).
 In your Finder, right-click the file INSTALLATION_MAC_LINUX.sh and select "Open with" and then "Other...".